Pharyngitis Treatment

 Granular pharyngitis

-Granular pharyngitis is considered one of the most difficult to treat.
-With this disease, along with inflammation of the pharyngeal mucosa, swelling and hyperemia occur.
-If you do not contact a specialist in a timely manner, fibrous films are formed from dying epithelial cells, pathogenic flora and leukocytes, which, in turn, gradually turn into granules.
+Granular pharyngitis is considered one of the most difficult conditions to treat.
+This condition is characterized by inflammation of the pharyngeal mucosa, swelling, and hyperemia.
+If specialist treatment is not sought promptly, fibrous films form from dying epithelial cells, pathogenic flora, and leukocytes, which, in turn, gradually turn into granules.

-The resulting granules contribute to irritation of the ternary nerve, which causes coughing attacks.
+The resulting granules irritate the trigeminal nerve, which triggers coughing fits.

-This disease can occur due to the following factors:
+This condition can be caused by the following factors:

-In advanced stages, granulosa pharyngitis leads to mucosal atrophy and problems with the respiratory system.
+In advanced stages, granular pharyngitis leads to mucosal atrophy and respiratory problems.

 Subatrophic pharyngitis